r0mdau/cv.romaindauby.fr/content/_index.en.md

 {{< figure class="avatar" src="https://www.gravatar.com/avatar/586e9d363077c0a9572652c9f5a4fcf3" >}}

 Passionate about information technologies and above all about the human organizations that operate them, leader at heart.
-Expert in technologies that propel the internet with 10 years of experience, comfortable in multiple fields : functional and technical architectures, software engineering, reliability engineering, security (off/def), performance, systems and networks administration : at scale.
+Expert in technologies that propel the internet with 8 years of experience, comfortable in multiple fields : functional and technical architectures, software engineering, reliability engineering, security (off/def), performance, systems and networks administration : at scale.

-Coach in road and track cycling, practice swimming and hiking in high mountains.
+Coach in road and track cycling, practice swimming and hiking in mountains.

 ## Professionnal experiences